 In true Japanese tradition, the seasons as well as festivals and special holidays are very important.
 The cherry tree (sakura) blooms in March or April and is an icon in Japanese culture; the trees have always been a symbol of the beauty of Japan.
 The breathtaking but brief beauty of the blossoms symbolizes the transient nature of life.
 Illustrations of cherry blossom are used in fabrics for kimonos, tableware, Japanese floral art (called ikebana) and art.

 A very popular salad and one of the signature dishes of Serre Restaurant is the Caesar Salad.
 The original recipe for the Caesar Salad was invented in Tijuana, Mexico by Caesar Cardini.
 His original recipe consisted of six ingredients: romaine lettuce, garlic, parmesan cheese, croutons, egg and Worchestershire sauce.
-Because the Caesar Salad is one of the signature dishes of Serre Restaurant, Executive Chef Marc van der Tang was invited to join the test panel of experts of the Dutch consumer program Kassa.
+The Caesar Salad is one of the signature dishes of Serre Restaurant.

 Looking for the ideal gift to bring back home to your family and loved ones?
 The gift shop located on the level -1 covers it all.

 Have you always wanted to visit the Rijksmuseum?
 And is visiting the Van Gogh Museumduring the Van Gogh Year also on your wish list?
 Then the compound Museum Quarter package is ideal for your stay in Amsterdam.

 Serre's team would love to share a light and balanced, spring-inspired dish of skin-fried cod with quinoa and a parmesan-watercress salad.
 Quinoa is a very popular ingredient because it’s packed with a wide variety of vitamins, minerals and nutrients.